newrelic/terraform-provider-newrelic/website/docs/r/alert_condition.html.markdown

 In addition to all arguments above, the following attributes are exported:

   * `id` - The ID of the alert condition.
+  * `entity_guid` - The unique entity identifier of the condition in New Relic.

 ## Import